 Don’t forget to mention the source of the data below the table.

-There is no obligation on submitting your document in printed form as many professors accept e-submissions.
+There is no obligation to submit your document in printed form as many professors accept e-submissions.
 If your instructor wants you to submit the hard copy, here are the instructions to follow.

 For an MLA format paper, use plain white paper.
 Avoid using any other color like ash or off-white.

 Similarly, the recommended paper size is 8 ½-by-11-inch.
 Consult the supervisor if you want to choose different paper size.
-Lastly, use a hanging indent to indents all the text in the paragraphs.
+Lastly, use a hanging indent to indent all the text in the paragraphs.

 Writing a paper or doing assignments are not creations of our own.
 We find someone's work and extract the required information.